 Worn, missing, or outdated items are replaced as needed.
+Back, Table of Contents

 Collection Development

 Depending on the source of funding, materials will be order either through a local school purchase order or through a Central Office requisition using NextGen.
 When compiling a large book order, attach a list of all books being ordered following vendor specifications.
 Include a "Do Not Exceed" amount and type "No Backorders Accepted" on the purchase order.